fgjnpy7tvn-ctrl/task-tracker/README.md

 ## 🎯 Purpose

 This project is part of a personal learning roadmap focused on:
+-This project also serves as a foundation for future automation and AI-powered tools
 - Python programming
 - Automation
 - Building real, practical tools